 How To Prepare This Pumpkin Shape Sorting Activity

-Firstly, download the pumpkin shape game by clicking on the image below:
+Firstly, download the pumpkin shape game by clicking on the download box at the bottom of the page.

 Then, print the pages out on to paper or card.